 For house price information please visit the sold data tab.

 Eating: Brockley boasts an abundance of quality restaurants.
-Zagat named Babur London’s ‘best Indian restaurant’ in 2013, while Meze Mangal serves delicious Turkish delicacies and Le Querce is a popular choice for its authentic Italian menu.
+Zagat was named Babur London’s ‘best Indian restaurant’ in 2013.
 The rise in affluent homeowners here has led several upmarket delis and cafes to open in the area.
-Browns of Brockley has great specialist coffee and delicious sandwiches while Arlo and Moe offer fresh home made produce.
-The Brockley Orchard is an independently owned bar and restaurant popular for its seasonal ingredients, craft beers and delicious breakfast, lunch and dinner menu.
-Benedict's Coffee on Brockley Road offers Allpress coffee, Bread Factory sandwiches, pastries and cakes.
+Browns of Brockley has great specialist coffee and delicious sandwiches while Arlo & Moe offers fresh homemade produce.
+Fred’s Cafe on Brockley Road offers great coffee, breakfast, lunch and pastries.

-Events: The Midsummer Fayre organised by the Brockley Society has been an annual community event in Hilly Fields for more than 30 years with upwards of 150 stalls and lots of family entertainment.
+Events: The Midsummer Fayre, organised by the Brockley Society, has been an annual community event in Hilly Fields for decades with upwards of 150 stalls and around 5,000 visitors every year.
 Brockley Max is an annual community arts and music festival and is flooded with locals and visitors every year.

-Nightlife: Jam Circus is set halfway down Brockley Road.
+Nightlife: Crofton Park Tavern is set halfway down Brockley Road.
 During the day it is a mecca for local mums, while at night it transforms into a bar offering live music, quizzes and DJs.
-Local institution The Brockley Mess is a bar, restaurant and art gallery rolled into one buzzy venue.
+Local institution Deja Brew Crew is a family-run bar, restaurant and art gallery rolled into one buzzy venue.
 The Rivoli Dance Hall, now a listed building, is the first port of call for ballroom dance enthusiasts from across London.
-Its intricate, plush interior decor and the well heeled, glamorous crowd cement its status as the place to be on a Saturday night.
+Its intricate, plush interior decor and the well-heeled, glamorous crowd cement its status as the place to be on a Saturday night.